Pay Parity Attestation

 - any previous relevant work experience.

 A services’ attestation results will be verified during an audit by the Ministry.
-We will be confirming that each employed certificated teacher was paid at least at the required level.
+We will be confirming that each employed certificated teacher was paid at least at the required salary level.
 Services must therefore maintain information to assist with verification.

 This information will include: